microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 13. Once the local changes are pushed up to the VSTS Git repository, you should see command-line output similar to the following:\
     ![In this screenshot of the Command Prompt window is command-line output that results from local changes pushing to the VSTS Git repository.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image65.png "Command Prompt window")

-14. Go back to the web browser window for Visual Studio Team Services and click on the **Files** link.
+14. Go back to the web browser window for Visual Studio Team Services and select the **Files** link

     ![In the Visual Studio Team Services window, the Files link is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image66.png "Visual Studio Team Services ")

-15. You should see your source code now appearing inside of Visual Studio Team Services.
+15. You should see your source code now appearing inside of Visual Studio Team Services

     ![In the Visual Studio Team Services window, your source code now appears.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image67.png "Visual Studio Team Services")